Published Date: 03/28/22

-2. For several months immediately after birth, you may have a very low libido.
+2. For several months immediately after birth, you may have a very low sexual desire.
 This is natural and completely normal.
 It is your body’s way of trying to prevent another pregnancy too soon.

 3. There may be a little more wiggle room down there.
-Things may not be as tight as they used to be before baby came.
-It may almost feel like your partner’s penis has shrunk a little.
-Again, this is completely normal, and everything will be nice and tight again soon.
-You can hasten this process by doing Kegel exercises.
+Things may not be as tight as they used to be.
+You can hasten the return to normal by doing Kegel exercises.

-4. Once you have a baby, sex becomes even more important.
-Living like roommates is rarely a good thing because it leaves room for resentment and feeling disconnected.
-Having sex bridges that gap, puts everyone in a better mood, and makes the two of you feel closer to each other.
+4. Once you have a baby, sex becomes more important.
+Living like roommates is not a good thing because it leaves room for resentment and disconnection.
+Having sex bridges that gap and brings the two of you closer to each other.

-5. After baby, there’s rarely ever enough time for you to cuddle together in bed and make love the whole night.
-So be spontaneous and take what you can get.
-Do it in the bathroom, the walk-in closet, the kitchen, or even the hallway.
-It will add to the excitement and make it even more interesting.
+5. After baby, it can be challenging to get alone time in bed.
+Be flexible and take what you can get.
+Do it in the bathroom or the walk-in closet.
+It can add to the excitement and make it more interesting.

 6. You do not have to do it at night.
 Make your baby’s nap time your playtime.

-8. This may surprise you, but sex after having a baby is usually better than ever.
-You feel more, and you get to have more intense orgasms.
+7. This may surprise you, but sex after having a baby can be better than before.
+You feel more connected to your body and you can have more intense orgasms.

 Pregnancy and childbirth bring a lot of changes which can affect physical intimacy.